toph-allen/voronoms/README.md

 ## How does Voronoms make outlines from points?

-Voronoms's approach roughly follows the methods laid out in [the paper by Alani et al.](https://eprints.soton.ac.uk/255705/1/Alani_IJGIS2001.pdf), "Voronoi-based region approximation for geographical information retrieval with gazetteers".
+Voronoms's approach roughly follows the methods laid out in [Alani et al.'s paper](https://eprints.soton.ac.uk/255705/1/Alani_IJGIS2001.pdf) "Voronoi-based region approximation for geographical information retrieval with gazetteers".

 Voronoms draws a [Voronoi diagram](https://en.wikipedia.org/wiki/Voronoi_diagram) from the points of GeoNames data in a country.
-It groups the cells the Voronoi diagram by the admin region they're contained in, joins adjacent cells into single polygons, and cleans the data with a few heuristics.
+It groups the cells of the Voronoi diagram by the admin region they're contained in, joins adjacent cells into single polygons, and cleans the data with a few heuristics.
 It also uses GeoNames's country outlines data to cut out the borders of countries.

 ## How well does Voronoms work, and what does it look like?